Best Day Trips from Lyon You’ve Probably Never Heard Of

 - Tain L’Hermitage is a must-visit for chocolate and wine enthusiasts.

-- Beaune is a beautiful town in Burgundy, famous for its wine and historic hospices.
+- Beaune is a beautiful town in Burgundy, famous for its wine and historic hospices, and is considered one of the best places around Lyon for a day trip.

-When I think about day trips from Lyon, the Beaujolais region is one of those places that immediately comes to mind, even though many people only know it for its wine.
+When I think about the best day trips from Lyon, the Beaujolais region is one of those places that immediately comes to mind.
+Even though many people only know it for its wine.
 And yes, the wine is fantastic – if you’re into that, you’ll want to sample the different crus like Brouilly or Fleurie.
-But honestly, what I love most is the countryside, especially the area known as Les Pierres Dorées.
-This part of Beaujolais is dotted with villages built from a warm, ochre-colored stone, giving them a really unique look.
-The streets are often narrow and winding, making you feel like you’ve stepped back in time.
+But honestly, what I love most is the countryside, and like, the area called Les Pierres Dorées.
+In this part of Beaujolais, it’s dotted with villages built from this warm, ochre-colored stone, so it all gives this really unique look.
+The streets are usually narrow and winding, and you kind of get the feeling you stepped back in time or something, it’s kinda magical.

 One village that really captured my heart is Oingt.
-It’s officially listed as one of the most beautiful villages in France, and for good reason.
-The views from up there are pretty great, and it’s just a charming place to wander around.
-I’ve been there during different times of the year, and each visit offered something new.
+Officially the village has been recognised as one of the most beautiful villages in France, and the credit should go to it.
+It is very beautiful up there and it is also very picturesque for walking around.
+I have been there during various seasons and I always discover something new.
 If you happen to be there in September, you might catch the international barrel organ festival, which is quite a sight.
 Later in the year, around November, it’s all about the Beaujolais Nouveau.
 And if you’re there in December, keep an eye out for the nativity scenes displayed in almost every window – it’s a lovely local tradition.

-Getting to Beaujolais is pretty straightforward.
-If you’re driving, it’s about a 40-minute trip from Lyon, which is super convenient.
-If you don’t have a car, the train to Villefranche-sur-Saône takes about 30 minutes, but you’ll need to arrange a taxi from there to places like Oingt, so plan ahead.
-For wine lovers who prefer not to drive, there are plenty of half-day wine tasting tours that depart from Lyon and often include stops in this area.
-It’s a good way to experience the local vineyards without worrying about the driving.
+Getting to Beaujolais is honestly pretty easy and it just sort of slides into most Lyon travel itinerary, you know, it fits nicely.
+If you’re driving, it’s around 40 minutes from Lyon, which is very convenient.
+If you don’t have a car, the train to Villefranche-sur-Saône takes roughly 30 minutes, but then you’ll want to set up a taxi from there to reach spots like Oingt.
+So yeah, plan a bit ahead, don’t wing it.
+For wine lovers who’d rather not drive, there are lots of half-day wine tasting trips that leave from Lyon and often make a few stops around the area.
+It’s a solid way to get a feel for the local vineyards, without having to think about parking or routes, that kind of thing.

 Here are a few things I’d recommend doing: